 What happens on game reset

-0. - Recompute from formula — for formula variables, work the value out again from scratch.
+0. - Recompute from its formula — for formula variables, work the value out again from scratch.

-- Clear — empty the variable to its type’s blank:
+- Clear it (empty) — empty the variable to its type’s blank:

-"",0,false, an empty list, or an empty map. - Keep — leave it exactly as it was at the end of the last session.
+"",0,false, an empty list, or an empty map. - Keep the current value — leave it exactly as it was at the end of the last session.

 Pick reset behavior per variable

 You set the reset choice on each variable individually.
-Most counters and flags want Reset to start value; the rare value you want to carry across sessions wants Keep.
+Most counters and flags want Reset to the start value; the rare value you want to carry across sessions wants Keep the current value.

 Formula variables